Spring 2019 10x10 Challenge

 Proportions - Because my me-made Wiksten Haori jacket was so oversized, I felt I could either lean into the oversized look with my Easy Chinos, or go for some contrast with some slimmer-fitting Cigarette jeans.
 I think skinnies would also look great with this silhouette.

-It was so empowerment and fulfilling to want to reach for a piece I made myself.
+It was so empowering and fulfilling to want to reach for a piece I made myself.
 I am fortunate enough to live near a place that holds sewing workshops - Sew Shop Sacramento.
 If you’re local - I highly recommend taking a class with Chelsea!
 She’s awesome.

 I think I still like overalls.
 I’ve been trying to decide if I should get rid of these secondhand overalls for a while now, but I received so many compliments whenever I wore them!
 Now, do I love the overalls or do I love the compliments - that is a whole nother discussion.